PurpurMC/Purpur/CONTRIBUTING.md

 3. Type `./gradlew applyPatches` to apply the latest Purpur patches
 4. cd into `Purpur-Server` for server changes, and `Purpur-API` for API changes

-These directories aren't git repositories in the traditional sense:
+These directories aren't Git repositories in the traditional sense:

 - Every single commit in Purpur-Server/API is a patch.
 - 'origin/master' points to a directory similar to Purpur-Server/API but for Paper
 - Typing `git status` should show that we are 10 or 11 commits ahead of master, meaning we have 10 or 11 patches that Paper doesn't
-  - If it says something like `212 commits ahead, 207 commits behind`, then type `git fetch` to update purpur
+  - If it says something like `212 commits ahead, 207 commits behind`, then type `git fetch` to update Purpur

 ## Adding Patches
 Adding patches to Purpur is very simple: